-- 1. Which of the following reasons correctly explains the color changes that take place when ethylenediamine $(C_2N_2H_8)$ is added to the solution of cobalt(II) chloride?
-Three choices will be given. - 2.
-Which of the following balanced chemical equations correctly represents the chemical reaction that takes place when ethylenediamine (C2N2H8) is added to the solution of cobalt(II) chloride to form dichlorobis(ethylenediamine)cobalt(II)?
-Three choices will be given. - 3.
-Four choices will be given.
-Which of the following reasons correctly explains the color changes that take place when 8 mL of the $10\% \ H_2O_2$ is added to the solution of dichlorobis (ethylenediamine) cobalt (II)? - 4.
-An excess of H2O2 has been used in this step since cobalt(II) is oxidized in the presence of the decomposing hydrogen peroxide.
-In the reduction half reaction of H2O2 in a basic solution hydroxide ions are formed, 2e- + H2O2(aq) → 2OH-(aq).
-Which of the following is the correct balanced ionic equation for the redox reaction occurring when the hydrogen peroxide is added to dichlorobis(ethylenediamine)cobalt(II) solution?
-Three choices will be given. - 5.
-Three choices will be given.
-Which of the following is the correct balanced equation for the reaction that takes place when concentrated hydrochloric acid is added to dichlorobis(ethylenediamine) cobalt(III) hydroxide solution? - 6.
-The following few questions will lead you through the calculation of the percent yield of product. - 7.
-What volume of the 1.25 M $Co[H_2O]6Cl_2$ starting solution did you use? - 8.
-What is the molar mass of $Co[H_2O]6Cl_2$?
-Five choices will be given. - 9.
-How many moles of Co[H2O]6Cl2 were available of the starting material that you used? - 10.
-The theoretical yield (in grams) of product is obtained by assuming that every mole of Co[H2O]6Cl2 available as the starting material is converted to product trans-[Co(en)2Cl2]Cl2.
-What value in grams is your theoretical yield of product? - 11.
-What is the mass in grams of product, trans-[Co(en)2Cl2]Cl, that you collected?
-Your mass precision should be to a thousandth of a gram. - 12.
+- 1. What can explain the color changes that take place when ethylenediamine $(C_2N_2H_8)$ is added to the solution of cobalt(II) chloride? - 2.
+Write the balanced chemical equation that represents the chemical reaction that takes place when ethylenediamine $(C_2N_2H_8)$ is added to the solution of cobalt(II) chloride to form dichlorobis(ethylenediamine)cobalt(II)? - 3.
+What can explain the color changes that take place when 6 mL of the 10% H2O2 is added to the solution of dichlorobis(ethylenediamine)cobalt(II)? - 4.
+An excess of H_2O_2 has been used in this experiment since cobalt(II) is oxidized in the presence of the decomposing hydrogen peroxide.
+In the reduction half reaction of H_2O_2 in a basic solution, hydroxide ions are formed, $2e^- + H_2O_2(aq) \rightarrow 2OH^-(aq)$.
+Write the balanced ionic equation for the redox reaction occurring when the hydrogen peroxide is added to dichlorobis(ethylenediamine)cobalt(II) solution. - 5.
+Write the balanced equation for the reaction that takes place when concentrated hydrochloric acid is added to dichlorobis(ethylenediamine)cobalt(III) hydroxide solution.

+The following questions will lead you through the calculation of the percent yield of product.

+- 6. What volume of the 1.25 M $Co[H_2O]6Cl_2$ starting solution did you use? - 7.
+What is the molar mass of $Co[H_2O]6Cl_2$? - 8.
+How many moles of $Co[H_2O]6Cl_2$ were available in the starting material that you used? - 9.
+The theoretical yield (in grams) of product is obtained by assuming that every mole of $Co[H_2O]6Cl_2$ available as the starting material is converted to product trans- $[Co(en)2Cl_2]Cl_2$.
+What value in grams is your theoretical yield of product? - 10.
+What is the mass in grams of product, trans- $[Co(en)2Cl_2]Cl$, that you collected?
+Your mass precision should be to a thousandth of a gram. - 11.
 Based on your calculated theoretical yield and your reported mass of product, calculate the percent yield of product, trans-[Co(en)2Cl2]Cl?
 Report your percent yield to a tenth of a percent, i.e. 45.3%.